DSTECHNO/simOptDST/EUROCC/Stage3/README.md

-# Stage 3: Optimization of slot locations
+# Stage 3: Optimization of the locations of the slots.

 							GENERAL DESCRIPTIONS